minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 * Download the source code for the latest Electrs release.
   You can check the [release page](https://github.com/romanz/electrs/releases){:target="_blank"} to see if a newer release is available.
-  Other releases might not have been properly tested with the rest of the RaspiBolt configuration, though.
+  Other releases might not have been properly tested with the rest of the MiniBolt configuration, though.

   ```sh
   $ cd /tmp